A practical guide for small business owners and marketers

 Content marketing is incredibly popular with 91% of business-to-business marketers and 86% of business-to-consumer marketers using it to achieve their business goals.
 It’s also extremely effective as it’s been shown to generate 3X the leads created by traditional marketing strategies yet it costs 62% less than those same traditional practices.
 But many businesses aren’t sure how to actually go about implementing content marketing to achieve their goals.
-If you’re looking for practical advice on how to use content marketing in your business, this post will get you started.
+If you’re looking for practical advice on how to use content marketing in your business, this content marketing guide will get you off to a flying start.

 How to implement content marketing in your business — an overview